Alabama Drug Penalties | Minimum Mandatory Sentencing

 For drug distribution cases, an individual is looking at a two to 20-year sentence, and drug trafficking charges carry a minimum mandatory of three years, which can be increased to 25 or life depending on the quantities involved.

 In Alabama, not all drugs are necessarily prosecuted.
 The quantity of the drug found increases the range of Alabama drug penalties more so than the classification of the drug itself.
 A person commits the crime of unlawful possession of an intent to distribute a controlled substance if they have a possession of between eight and 28 grams of cocaine, more than four grams of heroin, and any amphetamines up to 28 grams.
 Depending on the quantity of the drug, the penalties can vary in harshness in Alabama.
+Even possession of marijuana is prosecuted with all the resources of the district attorney’s office.

 The biggest short-term penalty in an Alabama drug case is incarceration.
 This is until the individual is able to make bond and be released.
 Once released, many courts, as a condition of bond, would place that individual on some kind of restriction or some kind of “color code,” which is random drug and alcohol screening.
 This condition can usually be lifted by a knowledgeable attorney, but this is an immediate problem that somebody faces when charged with a drug-type offense in Alabama.